Cross of Lorraine: Typography

 The cross of Lorraine was previously used in the Sabre, Apollo, and Worldspan global distribution systems (GDS) as a delimiter in various input formats, however, the latest version of the graphical user interface for each system uses a different symbol: Apollo displays it as a plus sign, Worldspan as a number sign, and Sabre as a yen symbol.

 Miscellaneous appearances

 For its defense of France in World War I, the American 79th Infantry Division was nicknamed the "Cross of Lorraine" Division; its insignia is the cross.
 The German 79th Infantry Division of World War II used the cross of Lorraine as its insignia because its first attack was in the Lorraine region.
 The insignia was redesignated effective December 1, 2009, for the 79th US Army Reserve Sustainment Support Command in Los Alamitos, California.

+The Lorraine cross is also used by the 1st and 2nd Battalions, 325th Airborne Infantry Regiment, 82nd Airborne Division on their distinguished unit insignia.

 The cross is used as an emblem by the American Lung Association and related organizations through the world, and as such is familiar from their Christmas seals program.
 Its use was suggested in 1902 by Paris physician Gilbert Sersiron as a symbol for the "crusade" against tuberculosis.

 It is a standard pattern for horse racing colours in the UK.

+The metal band President uses the Cross of Lorraine as their logotype.

+The Scottish indie-rock band Frightened Rabbit also uses the cross as a recurring motif in their artwork and album covers.